yaryna-bashchak/Software-development-methodologies/lab2/README.md

 ![image](https://user-images.githubusercontent.com/90560209/226453968-96e77690-379b-425e-ab0f-cb21a982a3dc.png)

-#### If you have errors when running the tests, it's probably because you don't have the NUnit packages installed.
+#### If you have errors when running the tests, it's probably because you don't have the NUnit packages installed (even after restore).

 Follow the next steps: